You are here:

 The Trenerry family have a long history with Shore as a four-generation family starting with the Trenerry twins, Les and Leo, who came to Shore in 1907.
-As their father was a bank manager at Moree, Les and Bill were a borders.
+As their father was a bank manager at Moree, Les and Bill were boarders.
 While at school Les was an all-round scholar and student.
-He received Colours for 1st XV rugby, 1st XI cricket, was Lieutenant in the cadets rifle team and Captain of shooting.
+He received Colours for First XV Rugby, First XI Cricket, was Lieutenant in the Cadets Rifle team and Captain of Shooting.
 He was also a Junior Prefect and was undertaking a classical education to become a doctor.
 Just before taking the history test for the Leaving Certificate, Les broke his collarbone playing sport, meaning he had to write the test left-handed.
 Subsequently he failed the test and was not able to pass all eight subjects required to start a medical career.
 His father was very angry and blamed his zealous sport participation for the failure.
 The argument was so huge that Les took off from home and got a job as a station hand on a property near Boomi.
 Both twins, Les and Bill, joined the Australia Defence Force very early on after the declaration of the Great War, both survived, and both were awarded a Military Cross.

 The end of the month of April is a significant time in Les Trenerry’s life: